-1.If U is multi-valued, validate each value X of U by performing the algorithm in Table 3 with each value X. Each validation is separate from the standpoint of returning unsupported values.

-Example: If U is "finishings" that the client supplies with 'staple', 'bind' values, then X takes on the successive values: 'staple', then 'bind'

-2.If V is multi-valued, validate X against each Z of V by performing the algorithm in Table 3 with each value Z. If a value Z validates, the validation for the attribute value X succeeds.
+- 1. If U is multi-valued, validate each value X of U by performing the algorithm in Table 7 with each value X. Each validation is separate from the standpoint of returning unsupported values.
+Example: If U is "finishings" that the client supplies with 'staple', 'bind' values, then X takes on the successive values: 'staple', then 'bind' - 2.
+If V is multi-valued, validate X against each Z of V by performing the algorithm in Table 7 with each value Z. If a value Z validates, the validation for the attribute value X succeeds.
 If it fails, the algorithm is applied to the next value Z of V. If there are no more values Z of V, validation fails.

-Example: If V is "sides-supported" with values: 'one-sided', 'two-sided-long', and 'two-sided-short', then Z takes on the successive values: 'one-sided', 'two-sided-long', and 'two-sided-short'.
-If the client supplies "sides" with 'two-sided-long', the first comparison fails ('one-sided' is not equal to 'two-sided-long'), the second comparison succeeds ('two-sided-long' is equal to 'two-sided-long"), and the third comparison ('two-sided-short' with 'two-sided-long') is not even performed.

-3. If both U and V are single-valued, let X be U and Z be V and use the validation rules in Table 3.
+Example" If V is "sides-supported" with values: 'one- sided', 'two-sided-long', and 'two-sided-short', then Z takes on the successive values: 'one-sided', 'two-sided-long', and 'two-sided-short'.
+If the client supplies "sides" with 'two-sided-long', the first comparison fails ('one-sided' is not equal to 'two-sided-long'), the second comparison succeeds ('two-sided-long' is equal to 'two-sided-long"), and the third comparison ('two-sided-short' with 'two-sided-long') is not even performed. - 3.
+If both U and V are single-valued, let X be U and Z be V and use the validation rules in Table 7.

-Table 3 - Rules for validating single values X against Z
+Table 7 - Rules for validating single values X against Z

+Attribute syntax attribute syntax validated if:

+of Z of X

-attribute syntax of X attribute syntax of Z validated if: integer rangeOfInteger X is within the range of Z uri uriScheme the uri scheme in X is equal to Z any boolean the value of Z is TRUE any any X and Z are of the same type and are equal.
+rangeOfInteger X is within the range of Z integer

+uri uriScheme the uri scheme in X is equal to

+boolean the value of Z is TRUE any

+any X and Z are of the same type any

+and are equal.